Any particular encounter you or your child has with a health system can involve several providers—each of whom might be in- or out-of-network.

-Preferred providers are groups of doctors and other care providers that your insurance company has agreed to pay at a contracted rate.
-Though there are some exceptions, if you choose to see doctors that are outside of this list, the insurance company will either pay less or not pay anything for services you receive.
+In-network (or preferred) providers are groups of doctors and other care providers that your insurance company has agreed to pay at a contracted rate.
+Though there are some exceptions, if you choose to see doctors that are outside of this list (out-of-network), the insurance company will either pay less or not pay anything for services you receive.

 It is important for you to understand these terms and how they can affect insurance reimbursement and additional out-of-pocket expenses you might have to pay.

 Why do insurance companies have "networks"?